Hello, world! 👋

 Log export

 To be able to perform the log export, you must observe if there is any data available to be downloaded.
-For example, in the case below, there is no data, so the “export” button does not appear as an option:
+In example below, there is no data, so the “export” button does not appear as an option:

 If there is data, the “export” button will appear in the upper right corner and you can choose the format of the file to be downloaded: json, csv or excel: